-The members of the Nominating and Corporate Governance Committee are Messrs.
-Goldman (Chairperson) and Trojan and Ms. Cantor.
+During the 2017 fiscal year, the members of the Nominating and Corporate Governance Committee were Messrs.
+Goldman (Chairperson) and Trojan and Ms. Cantor until November 8, 2017, when Mr. Ballard replaced Mr. Trojan upon Mr. Trojan's resignation from the Board.
 The independence of each member of the Nominating and Corporate Governance Committee is determined annually by the full Board of Directors in accordance with Section 303A.05 of the NYSE listed company rules.
-The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee is independent.
+The Board of Directors has determined that each member of the Nominating and Corporate Governance Committee during 2017, as well as each of its current members, is independent.

-The Nominating and Corporate Governance Committee met two times during 2016.
-A Nominating and Corporate Governance Committee Charter, as approved by the Board, can be found on the Company's corporate and investor website ("Investors-Profile-Corporate Governance" section on biz.dominos.com).
+The Nominating and Corporate Governance Committee met two times during 2017.
+A Nominating and Corporate Governance Committee Charter, as approved by the Board, reflects the Nominating and Corporate Governance Committee's responsibilities, and the Nominating and Corporate Governance Committee reviews the charter at least once annually.
+The charter was last reviewed in October 2017 and can be found on the Company's corporate and investor website ("Investors-Profile-Corporate Governance" section on biz.dominos.com).